The Effects of Gender-typed Toys

 Well that there’s a lot of financial implications the tax returns specifically.
 One nice feature of these changes is that the I.R.S. is not requiring you to go back and change tax returns so if you do decide to convert that means going forward you would be filing a joint federal return.
 However if it’s not beneficial for you to change prior returns then you don’t have to.
 And there may not be beneficial for everybody.
 Correct yeah.
 Some people it may be very beneficial and other people may actually end up costing a little bit more in taxes really just depends on your family situation.
 OK All right.

 Jay Keeler certified financial planner with blue stem financial advisors here in town.
 He joined us here in Studio C. as he does from time to time.
 Jake thanks for coming in hope to see you next month maybe pick up on the real estate angle as the housing market starts.
 Pleasure to be here.
 Today’s program was produced by Ryan Webber.
 Jason Croft is our technical director.
 Lindsey Moon is Focus’s producer will be back next Friday unfocussed tell me more airs Monday through Thursday at ten A.M. and again at eight P.M.
 You can also send us feedback on the show any time e-mail focus at Illinois dot edu or on Twitter at Focus five eighty eight.
-I’m Scott Cameron thanks for joining us today this is focus on W.R.A.L..
+I’m Scott Cameron thanks for joining us today this is Focus.